 A heady mouthful, but we hope you got the idea along the way.

-Before finishing up this part of the exercises, there is just one more aspect of the Source Map to mention - not to worry, there is no exercise behind it!
+Before finishing up this part of the exercises, there is just one more aspect of the Source Map to mention - not to worry, this bit is for information only.
+There is no exercise behind it and you do not need to change anything in your Source Map.

 Business Object copy

-The Business Object hierarchy is strongly founded on the Target System.
+The Business Object hierarchy given by the Target Interface published from the Target Map and is strongly founded on the Target System.
 This is fully intentional, after all it is the Target System that will be continuing, that everybody have to live with hereafter.
 So if any compromises have to be made, it is preferable that these happen in the Source Map founded on the Source System - that for all extents and purposes is going away.

 That being said, something that is one logical unit in the Target System - and defined as one Business Object hierarchy - may not be stored in the Source System in the same way.
 For instance, what may be the all-encompassing Account Business Object in the Target System could very well be separated in the Source System into for instance Current Account, Portfolio Account, Guarantee etc. Each of these will have to deliver data to the same Target Interface for Account, but may have to extract data from the Source System in vastly different ways.